0verread/bypass40X/README.md

 #### Features

-1. Multiple path can be checked against one single domain
+1. Multiple path can be checked against one single domain. directory and/or sub-directory.
 2. Verb tempering
 3. Support of extra header e.g. User-agent which is necessary to perform pentest on some targets. user-agent could be your name or unique identifier to standout in target machine log, so they know it's you and don't block your IP.